RedHatInsights/insights-chrome/docs/api.md

 # Javascript API

-Chrome comes with a Javacript API that allows applications to control navigation, global filters, etc.
+Chrome comes with a JavaScript API that allows applications to control navigation, global filters, etc.

 ```js
     // initialize chrome